vrijune/web-dev10-servlets/README.md

 The files that will be used but NOT need to modify from the `util` folder are:
 + `Article` - a class for an Article object that can represent information from the articles data
 + `ArticleListGenerator` - a class with a single static method called `getArticleList()` that will return a list of articles
     -  The`getArticleList()` method accesses a `.json` file that it uses to generate the `.json`.
-Normally you would access a database and NOT a server-side `.json` file but we are not using a database of database connection in this lab.
+Normally you would access a database and NOT a server-side `.json` file but we are not using a database or database connection in this lab.
-+ `JSONResponse` - this is a class with a single static method that takes a response object and a object that implements the JSONAware interface as arguments; the JSONAware interface requires the object to have a `toJSONString()` method.
++ `JSONResponse` - this is a class with a single static method that takes a response object and a JSON object as arguments and then sends the response.

 Have a look at the contents of these files so you have some idea how you can use them.

 In the next steps you will create an endpoint and an html file that will use that endpoint to display the articles with a frontend AJAX request.
+This will involve using a fetch request with an async function and await.
+Just like you have been doing with the `sporadic.nz` endpoints.

 The endpoint will be a servlet that will retrieve and convert a list of `Article` Java objects and convert it into a JSON array then use the `JSONResponse` class to complete the response.

 Steps for creating the endpoint:
 + In the `Exercise03` class, create a doGet method; this will be similar to the other servlets you have created already in this lab
 + Inside the doGet method, you will need to:
-    - Create a list of article objects
+    - Create a list of article objects through using the ArticleListGenerator class
     - Create a new empty JSON array
-    - Then for each article in the list of articles, use the static `toJson(...)` method to add the article to the JSON array
     - Now use the `JSONResponse.send(...)` method (with appropriate arguments) to complete the endpoint; if you use the method correctly it should complete the response.
-You should not need to modify the `JSONResponse` class
+You should not need to modify the `JSONResponse` class.
+    The arguments for the JSONResponse.send() method should be the HTTPServletResponse object and the list of articles ( `List<Article>` )

-Now create a `.html` file with a XMLHttpRequest object and use it to display all of the titles and contents of the articles.
+Now create a `.html` file with a fetch request and use it to display all of the titles and contents of the articles.
 If you have trouble working this out you may need to revise Lab 09.
+Hint: when you are making a request to a servlet that is on the same server as the page you are on you only need to give the relative path for the servlet.
+Look in the web-xml file to find the relative path for the Exercise03 servlet.

 The finished `.html` page should look something like this: